radhikagupta28/Card-Matching-Game/README.md

 Advanced use of CSS animations like shake and flip.

-##🚀 Future Enhancements
+🚀 Future Enhancements
-Add sound effects for matches and errors.
+🔊 Add sound effects for matches and errors.

-Store and display high scores using local storage.
+💾 Store and display high scores using local storage.

-Add difficulty levels.
+🧩 Add difficulty levels.

-Add animations for winning sequence.
+🏆 Add animations for the winning sequence.